9.4. Class Development

 A Class's Public Interface

 Similarly, a class's features form its interface; its public features that it exposes are its public interface.
-Typically a class's public interface consists of its public member functions but can occasionally include public member variables as well.
+Typically, a class's public interface consists of its public member functions but can occasionally include public member variables as well.
 Figure 4 is an abstract representation of an object.
 Objects encapsulate or hide their data and their operation's algorithms (i.e., the bodies of the member functions) but expose the function's signatures (the function name, return type, and argument list).
 A client can use the object by just "knowing" the public interface - it does not need to know the private features or how the functions perform their tasks.
 The public interface effectively separates the how from the what.

 A picture of Lego building blocks labeled with their precise dimensions.

 Lego blocks as a metaphor for a public interface.
 Lego building blocks have studs on one side and matching sockets on the other.
 The sizes and spacing of the studs and sockets are precisely specified so that the blocks fit together to form smooth structures.
+We can think of the studs and sockets as forming the block's interface, joining the blocks and forming complete structures.

 "Lego dimensions" by Cmglee - Own work.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons.

 An abstract representation of an object as a rectangle.
 The illustration represents the hidden data as another rectangle inside the object without outside access.
 The illustration represents functions as two connected rectangles.
-It depicts the function's body as a rectangle drawn with a solid border, suggesting that the contents are inaccessible from outside the object.
+It depicts the function's body as a rectangle drawn with a solid border, suggesting that the contents are inaccessible outside the object.
 It depicts the function header or signature as a rectangle drawn with a dashed border protruding from the object, suggesting its exposure to other parts of the program.

 An abstract representation of an object's public interface.
 Objects "hide" their data and the bodies of their functions from other parts of the program.
-But they expose their function signatures (header) to the full program.
+However, they expose their function signatures (header) to the full program.
 The exposed signatures form the object's public interface.

 Class Design and Implementation Considerations

 As a general rule of thumb, programmers usually make attributes private and operations public, but the UML and C++ both support private operations and public attributes.
 Any non-private feature becomes part of the class's public interface.
 Making an operation private is appropriate whenever the class uses the operation internally, but it does not represent a service directly.
-Typical examples include operations that represent code common to two or more operations or when a programmer decomposes large, complex operations into smaller, simpler sub-operations.
-These "helper" functions are appropriately private in a UML diagram and in a corresponding program class (regardless of the implementing language).
+Typical examples include operations representing code common to two or more operations or when a programmer decomposes large, complex operations into smaller, simpler sub-operations.
+These "helper" functions are appropriately private in a UML diagram and a corresponding program class (regardless of the implementing language).

 Class Benefits